ATS-Hackerman/Calculator/README.md

 # Calculator

-**Making a calculator for fun** 📱
+**Making a calculator with java swing** 📱
-I'll probably keep improving this until it works like a pocket calculator.
+I'll probably keep improving this pocket calculator.